Microsoft Outlook email experiences outage – KION546

 By Rob McLean, CNN

-Microsoft Outlook experienced an outage late Monday night and into Tuesday morning.

-The company said at 11:28p ET via its Microsoft 365 Status Twitter account that it was “investigating access and service issues for Outlook.”
+Microsoft Outlook went down for several hours overnight, disrupting email and other services in North America and around the world.

+“Users primarily located in the North American region attempting to access Outlook.com may be unable to send, receive, or search email.
+Additional functionality such as the calendar consumed by other services such as Microsoft Teams would also be affected,” the company said on its service page.

-It later tweeted at 12:24a ET that “a recent change is contributing to the cause of impact.
+Microsoft tweeted that “a recent change is contributing to the cause of impact.
 We’re working on potential solutions to restore availability of the service.”

-The outage appears to have started after 10:30p ET, according to Downdetector.
+The outage appears to have started after 10:30 p.m.
+ET Monday, according to Downdetector.

+In an update posted at 4 a.m.
+ET Tuesday, Microsoft said there had been a gradual improvement in the situation for users outside North America, but that they might continue to “experience some residual impact due to the affected portions of infrastructure.”

+“We’re continuing to perform targeted restart operations on the primarily affected infrastructure in North America in order to restore the availability of the service,” it added.

 The-CNN-Wire